-We have performed a limited review on the accompanying Consolidated financial statements of Credit Agricole Egypt (SAE) which comprise the balance sheet as of 30 September 2017 and the statement of income, statement of changes in equity and cash flow statement for the period ended and a summary of significant accounting policies and other explanatory notes.
+We have performed a limited review on the accompanying Consolidated statement of financial position of Credit Agricole Egypt (SAE) as of 31 March 2018 and the related Consolidated statements of income, changes in equity and cash flows for the three months then ended, and a summary of significant accounting policies and other explanatory notes.
 Management is responsible for the preparation and fair presentation of these interim financial statements in accordance with the Central Bank of Egypt's rules issued on December 16, 2008.
 Our responsibility is to express a conclusion on these interim financial statements based on our limited review.